-Marisa Solinas – known under several pretty nicknames such as “The Pocket Venus of the Italian Cinema” and the “iron chick” – born in Genua from a Tuscan mother and from a Sardinian father.
+Marisa Solinas – known under several pretty nicknames such as “The Pocket Venus of the Italian Cinema” and the “iron chick” – born in Genoa from a Tuscan mother and from a Sardinian father.

-Her passion for the opera and singing – that she has studied at the Carlo Felice in Genua – together with the expressive beauty of a cover girl projected her very soon into the cinema world.
+Her passion for the opera and singing – that she has studied at the Carlo Felice in Genoa – together with the expressive beauty of a cover girl projected her very soon into the cinema world.

 Immortalized by the greatest international photographers for almost three hundred covers and an infinite number of the most important newspapers (among which, the foreign Paris Match, France-Soir, Jour de France, Daily News, Film und Frau, Primer Plano, Corriere Canadese, and the Italian Gente, Oggi, Epoca, Sorrisi e Canzoni, Il Giorno, Tempo, Il Borghese, La Domenica del Corriere, Confidenze, Playboy, etc.), her image, skilfully captured by Marquis Crispolti, has been also used for a very widespread "seal-stamp”.